morgan/kohana-dataflow/README.md

 # Dataflow Module

-Simple way of translating to or from XML, YAML, JSON and serialized PHP.
+Simple way of translating to or from XML, YAML, JSON, JSON-P and serialized PHP.
 Great for general usage or incorporating into a REST API.

 	// Example of converting XML to YAML